Yahweasel/aokv/README.md

 An AOKV file consists of a sequence of AOKV blocks.
 There is no header to the entire AOKV file; instead, an AOKV file can be recognized by the header to the first block in the file.
 There are two types of AOKV blocks: key-value pair blocks, and index blocks.

-The first block in any AOKV file is always a KVP block.
+Each block consists of a header, content, and footer.
+The header consists of three 32-bit unsigned integers.
+The first two are just identification magic, and the third is the size of the entire block, including the header and footer.
+The first magic word is always 0x564b4f41.
+Note that in little-endian, the first value is the ASCII string `"AOKV"`.

+The footer is the distance, in bytes, back from the footer itself to the nearest index block.

 ### KVP blocks

-An AOKV key-value pair block consists of a block header, the key (in UTF-8), a body, and a footer.
+The content of a key-value pair block consists of the length of the key in bytes, the key, and a body.

-A KVP block header is four 32-bit unsigned integers.
-The first two are just identification magic, and are always 0x564b4f41, 0x93c1af97.
-Note that in little-endian, the first value is the ASCII string `"AOKV"`.
-The second is just a random, unique number for identification.
-The third word is the length of the key in bytes, and the fourth word is the length of the body in bytes.
+The key length is encoded as a 32-bit unsigned integer.

 The key is simply a UTF-8 string.

+The length of the body is inferred from the length of the block and the length of the key.

 The body consists of the length of the descriptor in bytes, the descriptor, and a “post”.
 The length of the descriptor is written as a 32-bit unsigned integer.